Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Replace the content in the editor with the content of the downloaded file.
   - Change the *name* field to *JoinSliceOutputSet1*
   - At the top of the blade, click *Deploy*
+  - You should see 'JoinSliceOutputSet1' appear under Datasets
   - Click on the newly created set *JoinSliceOutputSet1*
     - Click the *Clone* button at the top of the blade.
     - Enter in one of the names below and hit the *Deploy* button at the top of the blade: